anmolvj/miah-jeffra-portfolio/src/pages/book/the-fabulous-ekphrastic-fantastic.md

       provocateur and picador; flaunt and flirt.
 Here is a writer who grabs the reader by the balls in all the ways one hopes to be testicularly taken.
     reviewerName: D.A.
 Powell
+  - reviewerName: San Francisco Book Review
+    message: Reminiscent of Michelle Tea in subject and humor, and of T.
+      Fleischmann’s poeticism in style, this collection continues the work of modern queer essayists.
+The memories it contains, whether false or true, rose-colored or traumatic, are all written with stunning honesty.
   - message: Miah Jeffra is that rare writer who’s as committed to the individual sentence as much as he is to developing a bold, animated vision.
 These short pieces are nothing less than an ongoing art of survival, and they’re